leemthai/sniper/docs/zones/key zones.md

 How to deal with these?
 They need a lower limit somehow.
 Perhaps implies price range should be per-pair not global??????

+# Up the intensity of the background bars
+But add key to allow it to be turned off as well.
+Still hate using "B" to rotate meaning of background bar.
+It's so awkward.